 If you are looking for some adventure, you will join a whale-watching tour from the harbor and try and spot these gentle giants in their natural habitat.
 Of the many species found there, the great Humpback Whales, Minke Whales, Harbour Porpoise, and White Beaked Dolphins are the most commonly spotted, but there is always a chance to see other types such as Orcas or even Blue Whales.

-You will then arrive at your accommodations near the town of Borgarnes.
-Before going to bed, you could spend the evening relaxing in the hotel’s hot tub and gaze up at the sky in hopes of catching a glimpse of the elusive Northern Lights.
+You will then head to your accommodations near the town of Borgarnes.
+Before going to bed, you could spend the evening relaxing in the hotel’s hot tub and gaze up at the sky in hopes of catching a glimpse of the elusive northern lights.

 Your first stop will be at Gerduberg, a stunning cliff made of hexagonal basalt columns.
 From there, you’ll head to Ytri-Tunga, where you’ll see something unusual in Iceland, a white sand beach.

-The beach at Ytri-Tunga is not made from black volcanic sand like most beaches.
-Impressive as that is here in this country, the most remarkable sight at Ytri-Tunga is actually the seal colonies which can often be seen lounging about on the beach.
+The beach at Ytri-Tunga does not have black volcanic sand like most beaches.
+Though this quality makes it unique, the most remarkable sight here is the seal colonies lounging offshore.

 From there, you’ll head to the black pebble beach of Djupalonssandur.
 To get to the beach, you will have to walk through a natural maze of free-standing lava pillars.
-The scene looks like it was taken straight out of a fairytale.
+The scene looks like it comes straight out of a fairytale.

 Watching over you throughout your journey today is the massive Snaefellsjokull glacier.
-This natural feature was used as the entrance to the center of the Earth in Jules Verne’s classic sci-fi novel, and today, you can go on your own underground adventure.
-One of Iceland’s most extensive lava caves, Vatnshellir, is the next stop.
-This underground dome is easily accessible and explorable with a good guide.
+This natural feature was used as the entrance to the center of the Earth in Jules Verne’s classic sci-fi novel.

 No tour of the Snaefellsnes Peninsula is complete without a visit to the iconic Kirkjufell mountain.
-This picturesque mountain was featured in Game of Thrones as the ‘mountain like an arrowhead,’ located beyond the Wall.
-Don’t worry, there are no White-Walkers in Iceland!
+This picturesque mountain is featured in Game of Thrones as the ‘mountain like an arrowhead,’ located beyond the Wall.

 You will then make your way back to your accommodation.
 Get a good night’s sleep as you will spend the day tomorrow marveling over a volcanic eruption!